GoraNetwork/developer-quick-start/README.md

 demonstrates the use of Gora with predefined data sources.
 These sources are pre-configured under fixed numeric ID's, with more of them potentially being added in future releases.
-This example uses Gora library to simplify oracle request building which is recommended for production use.
+This example uses Gora library to simplify oracle request building which is the recommended approach for production use.

 ### General URL example: `example_url.py`

-[This app](https://github.com/GoraNetwork/developer-quick-start/blob/main/example_url.py "Example app on Github") show how to use Gora for fetching data from arbitrary URLs.
+[This app](https://github.com/GoraNetwork/developer-quick-start/blob/main/example_url.py "Example app on Github") shows how to use Gora for fetching data from arbitrary URLs.
 Data from URL responses can be extracted with a variety of methods such as JSONPath, XPath, regular expressions, or substring specifications.

+## Troubleshooting

-Algorand [Dapp Flow](https://app.dappflow.org/explorer/home) web app can be used to trace applicable transactions and confirm that the destination call has been made and values updated.
+Algorand [Dapp Flow](https://app.dappflow.org/explorer/home) web app can be used to inspect and related application transactions.
+To connect it to your local Algorand network, open the drop-down menu under the logo in the top left cornet and select "Sandbox".
+Use application or transaction IDs from the tested app output to find and inspect transactions of interest.

 **Warning!** *You may get an error message from Dapp Flow about "disabled
 parameter: application-id".
 This is a minor issue and should not affect operation.*